These eLearning statistics will shape this year and our efforts in the employee training industry

 While some of these eLearning statistics feel more like predictions than research-based certainty, the writing is on the wall.
 COVID-19 has permanently shifted how companies do business, and this will dramatically affect the way we learn at work as well.

-When it comes to these eLearning statistics, 2021 is looking revolutionary.
+When it comes to these eLearning statistics, the future is looking revolutionary.

 - eLearning industry growth is projected to increase from $101 billion in 2019 to $370 billion by 2026